Isaac Titsingh

 Isaac Titsingh FRS (c.
 January 1745 – 2 February 1812) was a Dutch diplomat, historian, Japanologist, and merchant.
 During a long career in East Asia, Titsingh was a senior official of the Dutch East India Company (Vereenigde Oostindische Compagnie (VOC)).
-He represented the European trading company in exclusive official contact with Tokugawa Japan, traveling to Edo twice for audiences with the shogun and other high bakufu officials.
+He represented the European trading company in exclusive official contact with Tokugawa Japan, traveling to Edo twice for audiences with the shogun and other high officials of the shogunate.
 He was the Dutch and VOC governor general in Chinsura, Bengal.

 Titsingh worked with his counterpart, Charles Cornwallis, who was governor general of the British East India Company.
 In 1795, Titsingh represented Dutch and VOC interests in China, where his reception at the court of the Qing Qianlong Emperor stood in contrast to the rebuff suffered by British diplomat George Macartney's mission in 1793, just prior to celebrations of Qianlong's sixty-year reign.
 In China, Titsingh effectively functioned as ambassador for his country at the same time as he represented the Dutch East India Company as a trade representative.